doublerebel/s-xwax/README.markdown

 **s-xwax: *super-xwax* -- an experimental fork of xwax Digital Vinyl System**

+The goal of s-xwax is to widen the interest and use of xwax by adding attractive and popular modern DVS features, including the most popular xwax community mods and flashy UI updates, showing that a F/OSS DVS can be feature-complete, stable, and efficient enough for regular pro DJ use.

 Built from [the latest xwax beta](http://www.xwax.co.uk/devel/xwax.git)

   * Original source by Mark Hills